francoisgeorgy/mercury7-web-editor/README.md

 You have two possibilities to synchronize the editor with the Mercury7:

 1. Select a preset from the editor.
-2. Or, from the Mercury7, send the preset as Sysex Data (see _Mercury7 User Manual_ page 9).
+2. Or, from the Mercury7, send the preset as Sysex Data (see _Mercury7 User Manual_ 6).
 To do that, press the Bypass LED switch while holding the ALT button.
 The editor will tell you when it has received a preset as SysEx.